-A graduate program may recommend a student be placed on probation while the student is on leave.
-The program may not change a student's probationary status while the student remains on-leave.
-The student must apply for leave status each quarter which is then approved by the department (see Policy 3.5).
+A graduate program may recommend a student be placed on academic alert status while the student is on leave.
+The program may not change a student's academic alert status while the student remains on leave.
+The student must apply for leave status each quarter which is then approved by the department (UW Graduate School Policy 3.5).